open-telemetry/oteps/text/trace/0192-messaging-semantic-conventions-spec.md

 "Receive" spans SHOULD be created for all messages obtained by or passed to the application for processing.
 "Receive" spans MUST NOT be created for messages not forwarded to the application, but pre-fetched or cached by messaging libraries or SDKs.
-A single "Receive" spans can account for a single message, for multiple messages (in case messages are passed for processing as batches), or for no message at all (in it is signalled that no messages were received).
+A single "Receive" span can account for a single message, for multiple messages (in case messages are passed for processing as batches), or for no message at all (in it is signalled that no messages were received).
 For each message it accounts for, a "Receive" span SHOULD link to the "Create"